Konak Belediyespor

 Many players of the Konak Belediyespor women's team are members of the Turkey women's national football team.
-The club maintains two more teams as the girls under-17 and under-15.
+The club also maintains the girls under-17 and under-15 football teams.

 History

 After placing third in the 2009–10 season in the Women's First Football League, they became runner-up the next season.
 The team won the league championship in the 2012–13 season.

 The women's team played in the 2013–14 UEFA Women's Champions League qualifying round and advanced to the round of 16.

 The team finished the 2013–14 Women's First League season as the undefeated champion reaching their second title one game before the end of the play-off round.
 As of May 10, 2014, the team holds a 36-game undefeated streak record in domestic official competitions after the loss against their rival Ataşehir Belediyespor in the away match on November 11, 2012.

 The team played at the 2014–15 UEFA Women's Champions League qualifying round against Latvian Rīgas FS, Belarusian FC Minsk and FC Zürich Frauen from Switzerland.
 They won two matches and lost one, becoming runners-up in the group.
 That result did not suffice to advance to the knock-out stage.

 Konak Belediyespor finished the 2014–15 season undefeated and with the same point as Ataşehir Belediyespor.
 They won the play-off game and became champion for three consecutive time.

 Konak Belediyespor women played in the 2015–16 UEFA Women's Champions League qualifying round – Group 1 against FC Minsk, KF Vllaznia Shkodër and SFK 2000 Sarajevo.
 They finished at third place after losing two games and winning only one.
 They failed so to advance to the knockout phase.

 Konak Belediyespor's unbeaten run, which stretched to 58 league games in four seasons beginning after the last loss against Ataşehir Belediyespor in the 2012–13 season's away match on November 11, 2012, was ended by 1207 Antalya Muratpaşa Belediye Spor with a 0–4 defeat at the 2015–16 season's home match on December 5, 2015.

 The team finished the 2015–16 season as champion, winning this title fourth time in a row.
 They took part at the Group 9 of the 2016–17 UEFA Women's Champions League qualifying round, lost two of the three matches, and was so eliminated.

 Konak Belediyespor finished the regular season 2016–17 second behind Beşiktaş J.K., which had recently entered the First League.
 Because the league format was changed that season, a championship play-off round followed, in that Konak overtook Beşiktaş and won their fifth title in a row.

 The team won their first game at the 2017–18 UEFA Women's Champions League qualifying round in Tbilisi, Georgia against the host FC Martve by 5–0.